Testing Management: What It Really Means to Lead Quality

 Platform variables

-The automation testing strategy should always account for the users launching the application on different platforms.
+The automation testing strategy should always account for users launching the application on different platforms.
 Specifically, for an audio OTT application, platforms can range from smartphones and laptops to car stereos and TVs.
-Each of these platforms and user scenarios need to be included in a test plan.
+Each of these platforms and user scenarios needs to be included in a test plan.

 Artifacts collection